anaumsharif/anaumsharif/README.md

     - 🔍 Generative AI, Machine Learning, Deep Learning, Data Science, Data Visualization, and LLMs.
     - 🤖 Hands-on experience in **Computer Vision, ML/DL,** and **pre-trained models** for innovative AI solutions.

-**🎓 Education:**
+- **🎓 Education:**
-- 🎓 AI & DS Engineering Student
+    - 🎓 Pursuing a degree in ARTIFICIAL INTELLIGENCE & DATASCIENCE Engineering.

-**🏆 Achievements:**
+- **🏆 Achievements:**
     - 🥇 4x Hackathon Winner | 🥇 2x Product Showcase Winner
     - 🏅 Runner-up at Research Paper Presentation
     - 🎉 Participated in various state and inter-state level hackathons

-**💡 Open to:**
+- **💡 Open to:**
     - 🤝 Exciting collaborations on Artificial Intelligence and Data Science projects that can make a real-world impact
     - 🛠️  Passionate about contributing to the open-source community, especially in AI and related fields.

 **🌐 Let's Connect:**
-- **📧 Email:** [Your Email Address]
+- **📧 Email:** anaumsharif@gmail.com
-- **💼 LinkedIn:** [Your LinkedIn Profile Link]
+- **💼 LinkedIn:** in/anaum-sharif-a7877325a
-- **🐦 Twitter:** [Your Twitter Handle, if applicable]
-- **🌐 Portfolio:** [Your Website/Blog, if applicable]

-**🎉 Fun Fact:**
-When I'm not coding, you'll find me [Your Unique Hobby/Interest, e.g., playing guitar, hiking, or exploring new cuisines].

----

-This version integrates all the sections you requested, providing a well-rounded and engaging profile.

 <!--
 **anaumsharif/anaumsharif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.